kubernetes-sigs/cluster-api-ipam-provider-in-cluster/README.md

 ## Setup via clusterctl

-This provider comes with clusterctl support and can be installed using `clusterctl init --ipam in-cluster`:
+This provider comes with clusterctl support and can be installed using `clusterctl init --ipam in-cluster`.

 ## Usage